 - 500 mg Arginine Alpha-ketoglutarate

-A preferred method to validate results of this protocol are to:
+A preferred method to validate results of this usage guide are to:

 - Ask your doctor to order a CBC blood panel